Parents step into

 "I liked it that parents understand our schedules and know what's going on," seventh grader Jordan adds.

-PARENTS DAY IMPROVES COMMUNICATION IN SCHOOL AND OUT"Parents Day not only helps parents feel welcome and involved in school but also introduces parents to the different techniques and personalities of each teacher," says Fair.
+"Parents Day not only helps parents feel welcome and involved in school but also introduces parents to the different techniques and personalities of each teacher," says Fair.
 "When parent conferences come up in November, parents have a better understanding of how each teacher works.
 That really helps," Fair tells Education World.

 "I liked that my parents got to see how all my teachers taught," says Samantha.
 "I also liked that they got to see all the people in my class and the people I hang out with."